2011–12 Umaglesi Liga

 The 2011–12 Umaglesi Liga was the 23rd season of top-tier football in Georgia.
 It began on 6 August 2011 and ended on 21 May 2012.
 The league added two teams for this season, increasing its size from ten to twelve teams.

-The league was won by Zestafoni, who successfully defended their title.
+The league was won by Zestaponi, who successfully defended their title.
 Metalurgi Rustavi, Torpedo Kutaisi and Dila Gori qualified for the 2012–13 UEFA Europa League, while Spartaki Tskhinvali and Gagra were relegated.

 Changes from 2010–11 season

 The league expanded from ten to twelve teams for this season.
 In order to accommodate the additional teams, the competition mode was changed from a single-phase, quadruple round-robin schedule to a double-phase championship.

 All twelve teams first played a regular double round-robin schedule for a total of 22 matches, once at home and once away against each opponent.
 The best eight teams were then admitted to a championship round, while the remaining four teams were to compete with the best two teams of each of the two 2011–12 Pirveli Liga divisions for a total of four free spots in the 2012–13 season.